FabHof/elm-ui-datepicker/README.md

 [See it in action here.](https://fabhof.github.io/elm-ui-datepicker/)

+For a rough changelog please see the [release page on github](https://github.com/FabHof/elm-ui-datepicker/releases).

 ## Usage

-It makes the most sense if you look at the [simple example](https://github.com/FabHof/elm-ui-datepicker/blob/master/examples/Simple.elm) and the [other examples](https://github.com/FabHof/elm-ui-datepicker/tree/master/examples).
+It makes the most sense if you look at the [simple example](https://github.com/FabHof/elm-ui-datepicker/blob/main/examples/Simple.elm) and the [other examples](https://github.com/FabHof/elm-ui-datepicker/tree/main/examples).

 The date picker *has* an internal Model, but it does hold neither the selected date, nor the text of the underlying `Element.Input.text`.
 Therefore your minimal working model looks like this: